 Sora and the others head into Santa’s workshop (Jack hangs back a bit), where Santa Claus himself is at work fine-tuning his famous list.
 Santa Claus here is voiced by Corey Burton, which means it should be pretty easy to name all the good and bad children, since I imagine he’s voiced half of them.
 I can’t find out much else about Ed Ivory, the man who voiced Santa in the original Nightmare Before Christmas, save that he only acted for a small period from 1987-1995.
 His last role was in a Brøderbund FMV game, In the 1st Degree, where he played the judge.
-As Ivory was an older man even in the 1990s, I fear the reason he hasn’t appeared since then may be that he’s no longer be with us. (more…)
+As Ivory was an older man even in the 1990s, I fear the reason he hasn’t appeared since 1995 may be that he’s no longer be with us. (more…)

 So, Sabin.
 Sabin had taken quite a trip since tumbling into the rapids.
 He was now all the way on another continent, off to the east!
 I don’t think that’s remotely possible (or at least, not remotely survivable!), but here we are all the same.